 Prerequisite: instructor permission.
-Participants in the Central Teacher Academy collaborate with a mentor teacher and professional staff from Heartland Area Education agency to provide instructional services to students in the Pella Community Schools.
-Participants also engage in a variety of professional development activities sponsored by Heartland Area Agency and the Pella Community School District.
+Participants in the Central Teacher Academy collaborate with a mentor teacher 2-3 hours/week to provide instructional services to students in the Pella community.
+Participants also engage in a variety of professional development activities sponsored by Central College and their school placements.
+This course may be repeated up to 5 times.